 Jonathan Haidt describes the Elephant & Rider metaphor in the Happiness Hypothesis.
 The elephant is all of the machinations of emotions and neuropeptides and unconscious and subconscious processes.
+It holds our implicit bias.
 Everything that happens before word gets to the rider is done by the elephant - fear, physical and emotional calculus.
 Let's call this all Elephant Calculus.
 I've been trying to come up with a name for the preconscious elephant decision making process.
 RSA Animates video featuring the Elephant & Rider.

 Here are some quotes from the book: